What Does Mandatory Minimum Mean in a Federal Criminal Case?

 Can You Avoid a Mandatory Minimum Sentence?

-Someone who is charged with a federal crime and is facing a mandatory minimum obviously will start to look for answers as to:
+Someone who is charged with a federal crime and is facing a mandatory minimum obviously will start to look for answers to the following:

 • what that means, number one; and